-The City of Douglas Housing Authority does not own any public housing units.
-The City of Douglas Housing Department transferred its Section 8 Housing Choice Voucher program to the Housing Authority of Cochise County, effective January 1, 2023.
+The City of Douglas Housing Authority transferred its Section 8 Housing Choice Voucher program to the Housing Authority of Cochise County, effective January 1, 2023.
 Moving forward the City will provide referrals to the Housing Authority of Cochise County for those interested in the Section 8 Housing Choice Voucher program.